CUHK-AIM-Group/NeuroSTORM/README.md

 ## 7. Pretrained model checkpoints
-We have provided the checkpoint files on HuggingFace, and you can also use the HuggingFace API to load them directly in your code.
+We have provided the checkpoint files on HuggingFace, so you can download these files to your working directory.
+Also, the code will try to download checkpoint files by HuggingFace API if it cannot find the checkpoint files locally.

+## ✏️ Todo List
+- [ ] Release code for computing the Functional Correlation Matrix
+- [ ] Release code for task 4
+- [ ] Support for custmized mamba scanning startegies
+- [ ] Support for more pre-training startegies

 ## Acknowledgements